Wire-Network/wire-docs/docs/api-reference/wire-cdt/best-practices/debugging_a_smart_contract.md

 The concept is the same, so for the following guide, debugging on the private testnet will be covered.

-If you haven't set up your own local nodeop, follow the [DUNE setup guide](https://github.com/AntelopeIO/DUNE#readme).
+If you haven't set up your own local `nodeop`, follow the [Setup guide](https://github.com/Wire-Network/wire-sysio#installation).
 By default, your local nodeop will just run in a private testnet unless you modify the config.ini file to connect with public testnet (or official testnet) nodes.

 # Method